bishiguro/ExercisesInC/reading_questions/thinkos.md

 1) Why does each thread have its own stack?

+Each thread has its own stack so that they can call functions without interfering with each other.

 2) What does the `gcc flag -lpthread` do?

+The -lpthread flag allows you to compile with the Pthread library.

 3) What does the argument of `pthread_exit` do?

+The argument of pthread_exit can be used to pass a value to the thread that joins with the calling thread.

 4) Normally the same thread that created a thread also waits to join it.
 What happens if another thread tries to join a thread it did not create?

+The non-parent calling thread would block until the thread it joined terminates.
+Any thread can join any other thread, not just parents of a thread.

 5) What goes wrong if several threads try to increment a shared integer at the same time?

+Without synchronization, multiple threads can read the value of the shared integer before any of them increment it, which results in skipped output values.

 6) What does it mean to "lock a mutex"?

+Locking a mutex causes all other threads to be blocked.

 ## Chapter 10